DamoM73/turtle_vid_tute/lesson_1.md

 ### Create a turtle

 What is a turtle?
 A turtle is a little arrow that you can command to move around the screen.
 Before we can program the turtle, we have to make one.

-On line `5` type the line `my_ttl = turtle.Turtle()`.
-Let's explore that line:
+On line `5` type `my_ttl = turtle.Turtle()`.
+Let's explore that code:

 - `turtle.Turtle()` tells Python:
-  - from the **turtle** module you just imported (`turtle.`)
+  - from the **turtle** module you just imported (`turtle`)
   - use the command `Turtle()` to create a turtle.
-- `myttl =` names the newly created turtle `myttl`.
+- `my_ttl =` names the newly created turtle `my_ttl`.

 You can name the turtle anything you want.
-In fact the name `myttl` is pretty lame, so go ahead and name it whatever you want, but it can **only be a one word name**, and remember, wherever you see `myttl` you need to substitute it with your name.
+In fact the name `my_ttl` is pretty lame, so go ahead and name it whatever you want, but it can **only be a one word name**, and remember, wherever you see `my_ttl` you need to substitute it with your name.

 Your code should now look like this.